powersj/powersj.io/content/post/mech-keyboard-tada68.md

 ## Programming

-The keyboard is fully programable to allow changing each key.
+The keyboard is fully programmable to allow changing each key.
 However, it requires going to a [custom site](http://123.57.250.164:3000/tada68) that requires Flash.
 The process is fairly simple: click the key you want to change, select the new key, save the file.
 To upload requires pressing the button under the keyboard, the keyboard will appear as a device on your system, and you have to replace the current keymap file with the new keymap file you downloaded.

 I used the above method since I had access to a Windows system with Flash and found it worked fairly smoothly.
 I did try to do the replacement of the file on my Ubuntu system and it did not work, leaving the keyboard nonfunctional.